Fact Sheet 435

-There are no absolute rules about when to start ART.
-You and your health care provider should consider your CD4 cell count, your viral load, any symptoms you are having, and your attitude about taking HIV medications.
+While antiretroviral therapy (ART) is recommended for all people living with HIV, independent of your symptoms or CD4 count, you and your health care provider should consider your CD4 cell count, your viral load, any symptoms you are having, and your attitude about taking HIV medications.
 Fact Sheet 404 has more information about guidelines for the use of ARVs.

 If you take rilpivirine with other ARVs, you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.

 WHAT ABOUT DRUG RESISTANCE?||

 Many new copies of HIV are mutations.
 They are slightly different from the original virus.
 Some mutations can keep multiplying even when you are taking an ARV.
 When this happens, the drug will stop working.
 This is called “developing resistance” to the drug.
 See Fact Sheet 126 for more information on resistance.

 Sometimes, if your virus develops resistance to one drug, it will also have resistance to other ARVs.
 This is called “cross-resistance.”
 Cross-resistance between efavirenz, delavirdine, nevirapine, etravirine and rilpivirine (all NNRTIs) develops very easily.
 If you develop resistance to one of these NNRTIs, you probably won’t be able to use any of them in your ART.

 Resistance can develop quickly.
 It is very important to take ARVs according to instructions, on schedule, and not to skip or reduce doses.